Degrees & Programs Communication Studies

 Hillary McCall ’11

 Hillary started with the Santa Barbara Foundation doing communications and marketing, developing its first online platforms, implementing new branding strategies, and telling the stories of philanthropy taking action.
 “Seeing the social impact of my work was of high, personal value in my professional development,” she says.
-Now serving as director of network relations, for the Incredible Children’s Art Network (iCAN), she builds sustainable partnerships and collaborations and manages communications platforms, public relations, and development opportunities.
+She went on to oversee network and development at Incredible Children’s Art Network (iCAN), and currently serves as senior business development manager at Souktel Digital Solutions in Washington, D.C.